prajaktakadu11/Interactive_Sales_Dashboard_for_Superstore_Using_Excel/README.md

    - Create pivot tables to summarize data for different analysis requirements.
    - Use pivot tables to analyze sales performance, order distribution, and customer demographics.

-# Data Analysis and Visualization
+# Data Analysis and Visualization:
 ![Superstore Analysis](https://github.com/prajaktakadu11/Interactive_Sales_Dashboard_for_Superstore_Using_Excel/blob/main/Superstore%20analysis.PNG?raw=true)

-# Project Insights and Finding
+# Project Insights and Finding:
 - Sales Performance:
   The combo chart revealed the monthly sales trends and the corresponding count of orders.<br>
   The analysis showed peak sales in march month.